equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 # Let's create secrets and explore a few tools

 In this exercise we will warm up and start scanning for secrets.
-For this exercise you must have a termninal window open and the current directory should be `ex-03` (`cd $CODESPACE_VSCODE_FOLDER`) will take you there)
+For this exercise you must have a terminal window open and the current directory should be `ex-03` (`cd $CODESPACE_VSCODE_FOLDER`) will take you there)

-## Prepping our codespace environment
+## Prepping our Codespace environment

-We will add one secret value to our codespace.
+We will add one secret value to our Codespace.
 We will use this secret to access Azure Resources.
 We will add the secret to our repo config so that it is available to all Codespaces for this repo.
+Note you can view your running Codespaces here: [https://github.com/codespaces](https://github.com/codespaces)

--- Now You --
+### -- Now You --

 - Enter the config section of your workshop repo on the Equinor-Playground
 - Select "Secrets and Variables"